informationcake/simselections-archive/README.md

 # SimSelections Archive

-A custom archive for the **SimSelections** community song writing challenges.
+A custom archive for the **SimSelections** community song writing challenges in Benn Jordan's Discord server.

 ---